webstradev/blockstra/README.md

 # blockstra
-Blockchain implementaiton built in go
+Blockchain implementaiton using the UTXO model built in go